stilljake/serverless-munki/README.md

 terraform output password
 # These are the credentials that your clients will use to access the S3 bucket.
 ```

+The [Munki wiki](https://github.com/munki/munki/wiki/Using-Basic-Authentication#configuring-the-clients-to-use-a-password) covers configuring your clients to use BasicAuthentication using the username and password you've chosen.
+Be sure also to set Munki's SoftwareRepoURL to "https://<your-cloudfront_url>"

 ### Slack notifications